Privacy Notice

 We limit the number of marketing and fundraising messages that we send, and we use profiling and segmentation to make sure that you only get messages that we think are likely to be relevant to you.

 If you do not wish to receive marketing or fundraising messages by post, phone, text or email, you can notify us to change any of your preferences at any time using the contact details in section 5 of this policy.
-Emails of this type that we send have unsubscribe links at the bottom to make it easy for you to opt out of receiving them.
+Our marketing emails have unsubscribe links at the bottom to make it easy for you to opt out of receiving them.

 2. How we look after your personal data